 - Have a business currently or likely to appreciate rapidly

-- Would like to maintain control of the business and interested in passing shares of the business (with the underlying economic interest of those shares) to their beneficiaries
+- Would like to maintain control of the business and are interested in passing shares of the business (with the underlying economic interest of those shares) to their beneficiaries

 - Would like to take advantage of the difference in gift tax value and the fair market value of the business through minority, marketability, and control discounts